-The built-in graphic controller allows a flat display and an external monitor to be operated simultaneously.
+The built-in graphic controller allows a flat panel display and an external monitor to be operated simultaneously.
 Settings in this regard can either be changed in BIOS under the menu item "Additional Peripherals" or with software, using a graphic driver (online help for the driver).

-The following table lists the frequencies with which an external monitor can be controlled when operated simultaneously with various display types:
+The following table lists the frequencies that can be used with an external monitor when operated simultaneously with various display types: